snowdriftcoop/snowdrift/SETUP_DEBIAN.md

 To quit yesod devel, hit ENTER a few times.

-In rare cases, you may need to touch certain files or run `cabal install -fdev` if a yesod devel fails to recognize a change.
+In rare cases, you may need to touch certain files or run `cabal install -fdev` if yesod devel fails to recognize a change.

 ## More resources